Japan's push to restart nuclear plants sparks public anger

 The world's worst nuclear disaster in 25 years has prompted a major shift in Japan's energy policy, with the country now looking to reduce its reliance on nuclear power.
 It had aimed to increase its share prior to the disaster.

 But the government is also keen to avert a crippling power crunch in the short term if nuclear reactors are not restarted.
-Only five remain in operation with the rest shut for routine checks.
+Of Japan's 54 reactors, only five remain in operation with the rest shut for routine checks.